amartinm7/social-network-challenge/README.md

 ## improvements

-- send username in the body instead as parameter
+- send username in the body instead as parameter,
+- send usernames as path paremeters and between the relations of them: localhost:8080/friendship/johndoe/requestFriendshipTo/robert localhost:8080/friendship/robert/acceptFriendshipTo/johndoe localhost:8080/friendship/robert/declineFriendshipTo/johndoe localhost:8080/friendship/johndoe/listFriends
 - the controller has to return a something
 - review the signature of the methods
 - review the name of the test methods